Nummenpojat/kaarna/client/README.md

-# CabbageMeet client
+# Kaarna client

-This directory contains the frontend source code for the CabbageMeet application.
+This directory contains the frontend source code for the Kaarna application.
 It was created with [Create-React-App](https://create-react-app.dev).

 ## Domains